Weakly holonomic equivariant $\mathcal{D}$-modules on rigid analytic spaces: Introduction

 5pt

-In the context of $\mathcal{D}$-modules on smooth rigid analytic varieties, the notion of characteristic variety is much more complicated and not yet developed.
-In order to define a notion of holonomicity for $\wideparen{\mathcal{D}}$-modules, the authors in \cite{AWIII} introduced a dimension theory for coadmissible $\wideparen{\mathcal{D}}$-modules by using the homological grade of a module as its codimension.
+In the context of $\wideparen{\mathcal{D}}$-modules on smooth rigid analytic varieties, the notion of characteristic variety is much more complicated and not yet developed.
+In order to define a notion of weak holonomicity for $\wideparen{\mathcal{D}}$-modules, the authors in \cite{AWIII} introduced a dimension theory for coadmissible $\wideparen{\mathcal{D}}$-modules by using the homological grade of a module as its codimension.
 This is based on the key fact that whenever $\bX$ is affinoid with free tangent module $\mathcal{T}(\bX)$, then $\wideparen{\mathcal{D}}(\bX)$ is almost Auslander-Gorenstein (it is a well-behaved inverse limit of Auslander-Gorenstein $K$-algebras).
-They then proved Bernstein's inequality in this setting and characterize weak holonomicity as being of minimal dimension.
-It should be pointed out that the abelian subcategory $\mathcal{C}^{wh}_{\bX}\subset \mathcal{C}_{\bX}$ of weakly holonomic modules does not yet satisfy all desired finiteness properties and serves only as a first well-behaved approximation (hence the adjective 'weak').
+Weak holonomicity is then defined as being of small dimension.
+The weakly holonomic modules form a full abelian subcategory $\mathcal{C}^{wh}_{\bX}\subset \mathcal{C}_{\bX}$ closed under extensions.
+It satisfies Bernstein's inequality and admits an auto-duality.
+However, as explained in \cite{AWIII}, the category $\mathcal{C}^{wh}_{\bX}$ does not yet satisfy all the finiteness and stability properties one would expect from holonomic modules and serves thus only as a first approximation (hence the adjective 'weak').

-5pt Recently, K. Ardakov introduced in \cite{AW} the category of coadmissible equivariant $\mathcal{D}_{\bX}$-modules on smooth rigid analytic spaces endowed with suitable group actions.
-Let us explain briefly what the equivariant setting is.
-Let $\bX$ be a smooth rigid $K$-analytic variety and $G$ a $p$-adic Lie group (such as ${\rm GL}_n(\mathbb{Q}_p)$) which acts continuously on $\bX$ \footnote{See \cite[Section $3.1$]{AW} for a precise definition.}.
-A coadmissible $G$-equivariant $\mathcal{D}_{\bX}$-module on $\bX$ is, vaguely speaking, a $G$-equivariant $\mathcal{D}_{\bX}$-module (in the usual sense) which satisfies additional finiteness conditions.
-These modules form an abelian category $\mathcal{C}_{\bX/G}$.
-If the group $G=1$ is trivial, we recover the category $\mathcal{C}_{\bX}$ of coadmissible $\wideparen{\mD}_{\bX}$-modules, which is introduced in \cite{AWI}.
+5pt Now let $G$ be a $p$-adic Lie group acting on the smooth rigid space $\bX$.
+Recently, K. Ardakov introduced in \cite{AW} the category of coadmissible $G$-equivariant $\mathcal{D}_{\bX}$-modules.
+Coadmissible equivariant modules form an abelian category $\mathcal{C}_{\bX/G}$.
+In the case $G=1$, one recovers the former category $\mathcal{C}_{\bX}$.
+Since classical equivariant $\mathcal{D}$-modules (e.g. Harish-Chandra sheaves) admit many applications to representation theory, it is expected that the category $\mathcal{C}_{\bX/G}$ (for suitable $\bX$ and $G$) will have important applications to the representation theory of $G$.
+A first manifestation of this principle is the equivariant version of the rigid analytic Beilinson-Bernstein localization theorem relating $\mathcal{C}_{\bX/G}$ to locally analytic $G$-representations \cite{AW,CT}.
+Here, $G$ is a reductive group and $\bX$ is its rigid analytic flag variety.

+5pt It is therefore a natural question whether the notion of (weakly) holonomicity and its duality can be generalized to the equivariant setting.
+This is the aim of the present article.
+5pt